-While covering a diverse range of environmental, social and governance factors, the JPMAM Fundamental ESG Score and the JPMAM Quantitative ESG Score are used to identify the most financially material ESG risks and opportunities, and so may not be exhaustive.
+While covering a diverse range of environmental, social and governance factors, the scoring is used to identify the most financially material ESG risks and opportunities, and so may not be exhaustive.

 Data inputs that are self-reported by issuers or supplied by third-party providers may be based on data sets and assumptions that may be insufficient, of poor quality or contain biased information.
 The Investment Manager cannot guarantee the accuracy or completeness of such data.